 The cases in this line rejected reliance on both the Fifth Amendment and the traditional voluntariness standard, and instead assessed questions of admissibility by reference to provisions of federal statutory law relating to the production of arrested persons before magistrates.
 In McNabb, the Court, as an exercise of its supervisory power to prescribe rules of evidence for the lower federal courts, created a rule excluding confessions obtained by the interrogation of detained persons who were not brought promptly before a magistrate.
 Following the promulgation of the Federal Rules of Criminal Procedure, the same doctrine was reasserted in relation to Rule 5(a)'s requirement that an arrested person be brought before a magistrate without unnecessary delay.
 Under the earlier cases in this line it was unclear whether delay in production before a magistrate was in itself a sufficient ground to exclude statements obtained during the period of delay, or whether the exclusion sanction would only apply in the presence of additional unlawful or coercive practices.
 Later decisions indicated, however, that "unnecessary delay" alone was a sufficient basis for excluding resulting statements.
-28
+27/

 These decisions were widely perceived by members of Congress to be excessive constraints on police interrogation.
-29 They provided no fully secure period of time during which a suspect could be questioned following his arrest, and opportunities for effective questioning were unlikely to arise following the initial apparance before a magistrate, given the likelihood of release on bail and the possibility of obtaining counsel at that stage of the proceedings.
-Ultimately, the McNabb-Mallory rule was
+28/ They provided no fully secure period of time during which a suspect could be questioned following his arrest, and opportunities for effective questioning were unlikely to arise following the initial appearance before a magistrate, given the likelihood of release on bail and the possibility of obtaining counsel at that stage of the proceedings.
+Ultimately, the McNabb-Mallory rule was limited by a provision of the same legislation that overturned Miranda.
+Section 3501(c) of Title 18, enacted as part of Title II of the Omnibus Crime Control and Safe Streets Act of 1968, provides that a voluntary confession by a person in custody is not inadmissible solely because of delay in bringing the

-28 See McNabb v.
+27/ See McNabb v.
 United States, 318 U.S. 332 (1943); Anderson v.
 United States, 318 U.S. 350 (1943); United States v.
 Mitchell, 322 U.S. 65 (1944); Upshaw v.
 United States, 335 U.S. 410 (1948); Mallory v.
 United States, 354 U.S. 449 (1957).
 See generally Developments in the Law -- Confessions, 79 Harv.
 L. Rev. 935, 984-96 (1966); O. Stephen, The Supreme Court and Confessions of Guilt 63-67, 73-77 (1973).

-29 See generally O. Stephen, supra note 28, at 68-72, 74-75, 81-89 (history of legislative proposals directed against McNabb-Mallory line); F. Graham, supra note 21, at 173-74 (veto by President Johnson in 1965 of legislation overturning Mallory in District of Columbia).
+See generally O. Stephen, supra note 27, at 68-72, 74-75, 81-89 (history of legislative proposals directed against McNabb-Mallory line); F. Graham, supra note 20, at 173-74 (veto by President Johnson in 1965 of legislation overturning Mallory in District of Columbia).